2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-Moreover, if inspiration transcends you, you can even go further by creating a coat of arms, motto or even a song related to your community.
+Moreover, if inspiration truly transcends you, you can even take it a step further by creating a coat of arms, a motto, or even a song related to your community.
 Your imagination is then your only limit!

 ## Create a Logo, Poster and Banner